nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/HTML_AQUARIUM.md

 ## Time to Build

-Your instruction team will lead the class through the construction of Martin's Aquarium.
-You may follow along, or you can just close your computer and watch what gets built and offer your suggestions.
+The instruction team will lead the class through the construction of Martin's Aquarium.
+You may follow along, or you can close your computer and watch what gets built and offer your suggestions.